hyperhq/hykins-docs/compare/README.md

 ![](images/compare-result-chart.png)

- The advantages of Hyper_ are:
+ The advantages of Hyper.sh are:
 - Short startup time: `3~10` seconds
 - No cost of the waste: per `second` billing